The <groups> element (required)

 (optional)

 A value from -100 to 100 that determines the shape of the decay curve.
-The decay time in seconds of the amplitude envelope of this zone.
 This can also be set at the <group> or <groups> levels.

 100 (exponential)